Alexander Armstrong: Other work

-In 1997, Armstrong and Miller provided the voices for lead characters for the PC game 'Wings of Destiny', published by Psygnosis in 2000, as British airmen and Nazi officers covering the two comic-book plots in the game.
+In 1997, Armstrong and Ben Miller provided the voices for lead characters for the PC game Wings of Destiny, published by Psygnosis in 2000, as British airmen and Nazi officers covering the two comic-book plots in the game.
 From 2002 to 2009, Armstrong appeared in a series of British television adverts for the drink Pimm's.
 With Miller, he has formed a production company called Toff Media.

-In 2002, Armstrong provided the voice for the character Horse in the English dub of the series A Town Called Panic.
+In 2002, Armstrong provided the voice for the character "Horse" in the English dub of the series A Town Called Panic.

+In 2009, Armstrong portrayed the British microcomputer innovator Clive Sinclair in the BBC docu-drama Micro Men.
+Set in the early 1980s, the film focused on the semi-broken friendship and rivalry between Clive Sinclair and Acorn Computers head Chris Curry when both companies were angling for the lucrative BBC computer literacy deal.
+Micro Men was directed by Saul Metzstein, and starred Armstrong opposite Martin Freeman as Chris Curry.

-The 100 Most Pointless Things in the World was published in the UK by Coronet, an imprint of Hodder & Stoughton, in October 2012.
+A book based on Armstrong's show Pointless, titled The 100 Most Pointless Things in the World, was published in the UK in October 2012 by Coronet, an imprint of Hodder & Stoughton.
+It was written by Armstrong and his Pointless co-host, Richard Osman.

 Also, in 2012, Armstrong was the voice of Professor M for the animation breaks for the McLaren F1 team, with the animations called Tooned (also featuring the voices of Lewis Hamilton and Jenson Button) broadcast on Sky Sports F1.

 In 2013, Armstrong and Miller appeared in the television advertising campaign for Spitfire Ale.

 In 2014, Armstrong provided the narrator's voice for CBeebies animation Hey Duggee.
+In September 2014, it was announced that Armstrong would succeed David Jason as the voice of Danger Mouse in the 2015 revival of the 1980s animated series.
+Armstrong has done other voiceover work, including Mr Wolf and Captain Dog in Peppa Pig.

-In 2019, Armstrong also cameoed in the Horrible Histories:The Movie as Procurator Catus Decianus.
+In 2019, Armstrong also cameoed in Horrible Histories: The Movie as Procurator Catus Decianus.

+In January 2024, Armstrong participated in the fifth series of The Masked Singer UK as the character "Chicken Caesar".
+He was eliminated and unmasked in the second episode.

 Honours

 In December 2015, Armstrong was awarded an honorary doctorate from Northumbria University.

+In 2017, he was made president of the P. G. Wodehouse Society (UK).

 Personal life

-On 27 August 2003, Armstrong married Hannah Bronwen Snow, a stay-at-home mother; they have four sons.

-In July 2014 they moved to a 26 acre farm in Bledington in Gloucestershire on the border with Oxfordshire.
+In 2004, Armstrong married Hannah Bronwen Snow; they have four sons.
+He met his wife, who is an events organiser for Harvey Nichols, when a friend introduced them.
+In July 2014 they moved from North Kensington, west London, to a 26 acre farm in Bledington in Gloucestershire near the Oxfordshire border.

-In February 2011, Armstrong became President of the Literary and Philosophical Society of Newcastle upon Tyne and launched their million pound appeal at a special gala event.
+In February 2011, Armstrong became President of the Literary and Philosophical Society of Newcastle upon Tyne, launching a million-pound appeal at a special gala event.
 He is a patron of several charities, including Family Links, the Charlie Waller Memorial Trust and Just A Drop.